jctillman/js-ml-workshop/readme.md

 The only way to be sure about which arm gives the highest average reward, however, is to try each arm.
 The only way to be very sure it to try each arm a great deal.
 The more time you spend trying each arm, however, the less time you have to use whatever arm you currently judge best.
 So the more time you take trying to be sure about which arm is the best, the less time you have to pull the arm you currently judge to be best.

 This is the explore / exploit tradeoff.
 If you want to use the knowledge you have, you are generally giving up on a chance to gain new knowledge.
 If you want to gain new knowledge, you are generally giving up a chance to use the knowledge you have.
-It is fundamental to reinforcement learning, to the n-armed bandit problem, and many real-life problems.
+This tradeoff is fundamental to reinforcement learning, to the n-armed bandit problem, and many real-life problems.

 A doctor who has several experimental treatments for a potentially-fatal disease, for instance, is faced with the same basic difficulty.
 Will he use the most promising treatment from the start, and thereby risk that he is not using a much better treatment?
 Or will he try many different treatments, and accept that many people will not get the treatment he currently judges best?
 What should he do to best preserve life?

 ### ɛ-Greedy

 There are many ways to approach the n-armed bandit problem and the explore / exploit tradeoff, but I'm going to focus on a simple method: ɛ-greedy.
 That's pronounced "epsilon-greedy."
 (Epsilon is a Greek character typically used by mathematicians to indicate a small amount.)